Sophie-Chhour-Kaplan/CodePen/README.md

-Art I've made on the CodePen platform using pure HTML, CSS, and Javascript
+Art I've made using pure HTML, CSS, and Javascript

+All art is hosted on the CodePen platform